AllenCellModeling/cyto-dl/README.md

 conda create -n myenv python=3.9 conda activate myenv

+# If you have a recent version of pip (e.g., 25.0.1), the --no-deps may be unnecessary
-pip install -r requirements/requirements.txt
+pip install --no-deps -r requirements/requirements.txt

 # [OPTIONAL] install extra dependencies - equivariance related
 # This step requires that you have a fortran compiler installed
 # (e.g., on Ubuntu use apt get install gfortran).
-pip install -r requirements/equiv-requirements.txt
+pip install --no-deps -r requirements/equiv-requirements.txt

 pip install -e .